nurolopher/CommentSystem/readme.md

 **views** this folder contains most of the **partial** files which are used inside some other php files.

+### Database structure

+You can view the er diagram of the database on file `database-design.png` on a root folder.

 ## Final Thoughts.

 Of course, this projects source code can be improved, and the project structure changed.
 By adding **autoloading** features **namespacing** principle can be applied to remove all the `require_once`, `include_once`.
 In that case code becomes both less error prone and less in quantity with more **quality standard**.

 Fina,lly I used **bootstrap** to layout quickly.
 I could have done all it myself, but it would take more time.
 And I used **jQuery** and **jQuery Widget Factory** to abstract **dom** manipulation and **ajax** request creation.
 I could of course used low level dom manipulation and xmlhttprequest api.
 I hope, I was not allowed to use third party libraries and frameworks on backend only.
 If needed, I am ready to rewrite frontend layout and javascript code in pure javascript anytime.

+I implemented all the requirements on a task description paper, from automatic new post loading to spam protection, I used a simple once for all of them.
+Since I could not use third party libraries.